TeriumCloud/TeriumCloud/README.md

 ## Installation (WRAPPER/NODE)

-- Download the .zip folder and move the terium-OXYGEN.jar and the start-node.sh file to your folder
+- Download the .zip folder and move the terium-FLUORINE.jar and the start-node.sh file to your folder
 - Give the start-node.sh file '777' rights (Only on linux systems)
 - Execute start-node.sh
 - Everything will be downloaded and created automatically.
 - Add all informations about your master in the config.json under "master".
-- Now you need to go into your master console and type: "node add CURRENT-NODE-NAME YOUR-IP YOUR-PORT"
+- Now you need to go into your master console and type: "node add NODE-NAME NODE-IP NODE-PORT"
 - After that you execute the start-node.sh again and enjoy your mulit-root action!

 ## Supported Java Versions